THE PILATES METHOD

 Pilates is a physical training method named after its inventor Joseph Pilates who developed the system over 90 years ago.
 When Pilates died he passed his studio and work to Romana Kryzanowska.
+It is Romana's Pilates that we study and teach at Kinetic Pilates.

 Pilates will make you stronger, more flexible and coordinated so that you are in control of your body rather than at its mercy.